assmass13/kottans-backend/README.md

 ![](node_basic_1/node-basics-2.png)
 ![](node_basic_1/node-basics-3.png)

-1. Second and third workshop
+1. Second and third workshops
 2. How we can scoff at anything using prototype
 3. Pipes